Get

 What Does a UTI Look Like in Dogs?

 Your dog may strain to urinate or even cry or whine while in the process.
 Sometimes, blood may be in the urine, or the urine may come out in little drops rather than a full stream.
 The urine may have a strong odor, and your dog may lick their genitals.
-Observe your dog while it urinates to see if any signs of a UTI are present.
+Observe your dog while it urinates to see if any of the above signs are present.
 If so, take them to the vet for prompt treatment.

 2. Your Dog Is Bored/It’s a Game

-Dogs can get bored rather easily, especially depending on the breed.
-If you don’t give your dog enough physical and mental stimulation, you’ll have one bored dog on your hands.
+Dogs need plenty of mental stimulation and can get bored easily, especially depending on the breed.
 If your dog is bored, they may want out frequently to quell the boredom.
 Going outside every 5 minutes could become a game to them because it’s getting a reaction out of you.

-If you feel this is the case, try exercising your pooch to get them tired.
+If you feel this is the case, try exercising your pooch to get them tired and provide them with interactive games indoors.
 Throw the ball around in the backyard or engage in a puzzle game to exercise their mind—if your dog wants out every 5 minutes, exercising them will likely diminish this behavior.

 3. A Critter Is Outside